15 Ways to Maximize TV and Radio Interviews

-–Authors are interviewed, not books!
-No one wants to or can interview a book!
-Avoid over-mentioning your book.
-Consistently saying, “as I say in my book …” is a turn off for both hosts and listeners.
+2. Authors are interviewed, not books!
+No one wants to (or can) interview a book.
+Avoid over-mentioning the title.
+Consistently saying, “as I say in my book …” is a turn-off for hosts and viewers/listeners.

-–Audiences respond to stories, so when possible, tell stories related to your book.
+3. Audiences respond to stories, so tell stories related to your book when possible.

-–Have a prepared opening and ending.
-Sometimes authors will have questions hosts will ask ahead of time, but often won’t.
-Be prepared with an answer to a likely first question from a host, and have an answer for a likely
+5. Have a prepared opening and ending.
+Sometimes authors will have questions hosts will ask ahead of time but often won’t.
+Be prepared with an answer to a likely first question from a host, and have a reply for a likely

 final question, such as “Any closing advice or tips for our audience?”